-Gmail Settings ¢.
-Settings/Labs General Labels Inbox Accounts and Import Filters and Blocked Addresses Forwarding and POP/IMAP Chat Labs Offline Themes Keyboard Shortcut 5 You can change the single letter shortcuts in Gmail Gmail Labs: Some crazy experimental stuff.
-Gmail Labs: a testing ground for experimental features that aren't quite ready for primetime.
+Gmail Settings \$.
+Settings/Labs General Labels Inbox Accounts and Import Filters and Blocked Addresses Forwarding and POP/IMAP Chat Labs Offline Themes Keyboard Shortcuts You can change the single letter shortcuts in Gmail Gmail Labs: Some crazy experimental stuff.
+Gmail Labs is a testing ground for experimental features that aren't quite ready for prinetime.
 They may change, break or disappear at any time.
-If (when) a Labs feature breaks, and you're having trouble loading your inbox, there's an escape hatch.
-Use https://mail.google.com/mail/uD?labs=0.
-Search for a lab: Sever Changes Cancel Enabled Labs term term term term term term term term Enable Lets you customize keyboard shortcut mappings.
-Adds a new Settings tab from which you can remap keys to various actions.
-23
+If (when) a Labs feature breaks, and you're heaving touble loading your inbox, there's an escape hatch.
+Use https://mail.google.com/mail/u0/Plabs=0.
+Search for a lab: e.g. search, gadget, preview.
+Search Changes Cancel Enabled Labs Amme Herican Custom keyboard shortcuts training F by Alan S by Alan S training F Lets you customize keyboard shortcut mappings.
+Adds training F a new Settings tab from which you can remap keys to Enable Disable various actions.
+22